cyclejs/old-website/_includes/homepage-content.md

 ![Human-Computer Interaction in Cycle.js](/img/human-computer-diagram.svg)

 Cycle's core abstraction is Human-Computer Interaction modelled as an interplay between two pure functions: `human()` and `computer()`.
-The computer outputs what the human takes as input, and vice-versa, leading to the fixed point equation `x = human(computer(x))`, where `x` is an event stream.
+The computer outputs what the human takes as input, and vice-versa, leading to the fixed point equation `x = human(computer(x))`, where `x` is an Observable.
 The human and the computer are mutually observed.
 This is what we call "Functional Unidirectional Dataflow", or "Reactive Dialogue", and as an app developer you only need to specify the `computer()` function.

 - - -